Ithu Nammude Katha

 Ithu Nammude Katha is a 2011 Indian Malayalam-language film written and directed by Rajesh Kannankara, in his film debut.
-It stars Asif Ali, Nishan, Abhishek, Vineeth Kumar, Ananya and Amala Paul in the lead roles.
+It stars Asif Ali, Nishan, Vineeth Kumar, Ananya and Amala Paul in the lead roles.
 The film is a remake of the 2009 Tamil film Nadodigal with a story credited to Samuthirakani and Ananya reprising her role from the original film.

 Plot

 Vinod, Santhosh and Kochumon are best friends who always hang out together.
 Vinod is betrothed to his cousin, Kalyani but her father is stubborn that he will only let him marry her if he has a government job.
 Santhosh is secretly in love with Vinod's sister, Ammu and Vinod is aware of their relation even though he turns a blind eye towards it.

 One day, Mahesh, Vinod's friend, comes to their village.
 The trio saves him from committing suicide and asks him why he tried to kill himself.
 Mahesh tells them that he is in love with a girl named Aishwarya, who is the daughter of his mother's political rival and realizing that both the families won't agree to their marriage, his only way was to die as he can't live without Aishwarya.
 The trio agrees to help Mahesh elope with Aishwarya.
-They save the couple from the attacks of their families and bids them goodbye asking them to live their life happily.
+They save the couple from the attacks of their families and bid them goodbye, asking them to live their life happily.
 But in the fight, Santhosh loses his leg and Kochumon his hearing ability and Vinod loses his grandmother in an ambush from Aishwarya's family.
 As the families file a case against the three of them, they become a burden to even their families.
 Kalyani is forced to marry a government employee, breaking Vinod's heart.
 Vinod supports Ammu's relation with Santhosh in front of their parents.
 Months later, while they are attending the trial of the case in the court, they are informed that the case is closed.
 They realise that Mahesh and Aishwarya got separated and moved back to their respective houses.
 They try to meet both of them, but are restricted by their parents, forcing them to kidnap both of them.
-They are angry towards the both of them because they have sacrificed their own life to unite them, only for them to get separated after few weeks.
+They are angry towards the two because they have sacrificed their own lives to unite them, only for them to get separated after few weeks.
 They leave the place and deciding to rebuild their life once again from scratch and on their way back, they hear another trio talking about helping their friend elope with his girlfriend.